Board of Trustees approves Penn State Health Children’s Hospital expansion

-The Penn State Board of Trustees today approved final plans to add three floors to the Penn State Children’s Hospital building on the campus of Penn State Health Milton S. Hershey Medical Center.
+The Penn State Board of Trustees today approved final plans to add three floors to the Penn State Health Children’s Hospital building on the campus of Penn State Health Milton S. Hershey Medical Center.
 The expansion project, which is expected to be complete by 2020, has an estimated budget of $148.1 million.

 The approximately 126,000-square-foot addition will provide space for a new labor and delivery unit and post-partum patient rooms, as well as a new neonatal intensive care unit — all of which will be relocated from the their current locations in the adult hospital.
 The addition also will include an 18-bed pediatric acute care unit.
 As part of the project, approximately 14,000 square feet of the existing fifth floor of the Children’s Hospital will be renovated from office space to provide another 14 pediatric patient rooms, team care stations and support spaces.